HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 Generally, it seems that websites are starting to hear the call of users to respect their privacy—a call that is getting louder and louder.
 More and more sites are switching to employing browser features that restrict the information that is sent to third parties.
 Furthermore, mainly motivated by privacy regulations such as GDPR and CCPA, we are seeing a clear increase —almost 60%—in the adoption of consent management platforms (CMPs), giving users more control over which information they want to share.

 Finally, on the side of the browsers, we are also seeing a strong evolution towards providing users with more control of their online privacy.
-Next to the features that several privacy-focused browsers offer as a built-in solution, there is also the Privacy Sandbox initiative that aims to continue providing the current functionalities on the web—such as targeted advertising, anti-fraud, attribution of purchases... etc.—without the nefarious side-effects of cross-site tracking.
+Next to the features that several privacy-focused browsers offer as a built-in solution, there is also the Privacy Sandbox initiative that aims to continue providing the current functionalities on the web—such as targeted advertising, anti-fraud, attribution of purchases, etc.—without the nefarious side-effects of cross-site tracking.
 Although the development is still in fairly early stages, we see that web services on a substantial number of websites are already opting-in to the Origin Trial.
 As such, the features are extensively being tested, and are likely to become a persistent part of the web.

 While it may still take a couple of years to finally get there, we are transitioning towards a web that gives users more control over what they want to share with which parties.
 We can see this convergence on both sides of the spectrum: on the one hand initiated by the website, and on the other hand enforced by the browser.
 We can be hopeful that in the not-so-distant future the data we share, is the data that we intend to share, and the journey on the web that we take on a day-to-day basis no longer needs to be collected, shared, and analyzed by the numerous trackers that we currently encounter—in the hope of respectfully tomorrow for all.